Lab Members

 THESIS STUDENT

-Janina is a junior at Yale majoring in psychology.
+Janina is a senior at Yale majoring in psychology.
 She is particularly interested in how aging influences risk perception and risk taking and how these changes affect decision-making processes and interpersonal dynamics.
 Beyond psychology, Janina enjoys playing field hockey, making jewelry and reading.

 Regina Obnial